Joan of Kent-26 April 1355

 He took another step, closing the space between them, and put his mouth to her ear.
 ‘It’s clear,’ he whispered, taking her into his arms.
 Within seconds they were in bed together.
 After that, Joan had made love to Thierry on every trip.

 He was as good as his word and Joan became impressed with his discretion.
-Eventually, he had been promoted to be the coordinator of passenger transport for Les Etoiles in the Western Mediterranean.
+Eventually, he had been promoted to be the coordinator of passenger transport for Les Etoiles in the western Mediterranean.
 It was a position of great trust.
 Many of his passengers would be political exiles or refugees.
 Now over a year later, Joan still kept in contact with him through his parent organisation’s courier system.

 She yawned, thrust the fear and loneliness from her and fell into a deep sleep.

 Because the sea was relatively calm, the overhead hatch had been left open and Joan wakened with first light.
 She then drifted in and out of sleep for many hours.
 She dreamed of the important episodes in her life and in the dreams was given a chance to live her life differently.
-The latter part of her sleep was disturbed by dreams of her meeting with Queen Phillipa.
+The latter part of her sleep was disturbed by dreams of her meeting with Queen Philippa.

 The Queen repeated the key phrases over and over again.
 This is so difficult.
 In a way, you and the Prince are both my children.
 The King has instructed the Prince to marry Ximene Trencavel.
 He has also instructed him to terminate his relationship with you … I will give you a tiny window of hope.
 I will intercede on your behalf, but only if you distance yourself from William.

-Joan heard then felt the rising sea.
+Joan heard, then felt the rising sea.
 Fully awake, she pulled up the side of her cot and rearranged her mattress.
 If it was difficult for the Queen, it was doubly difficult for her.

 In the period after the episode with du Guesclin, Joan had no difficulty in encouraging William to see her often.
 He quickly drove away other unwelcome suitors.
 He treated her with the utmost respect and it was months before they went to bed, but once achieved, this became a frequent event.